-If your system is managed by the Hardware Management Console (HMC), use the HMC to remove the system processor modules.
+If your system is managed by the Hardware Management Console (HMC), use the HMC to remove a VPD card.
 For instructions, see Removing a part by using the Hardware Management Console.

-If your system is managed by the IBM Systems Director Management Console (SDMC), use the SDMC to remove the system processor modules.
+If your system is managed by the IBM Systems Director Management Console (SDMC), use the SDMC to remove a VPD card.
 For instructions, see Removing a part by using the Systems Director Management Console.